makruse/kitt_model/Readme.md

 To generate .project and .classpath files for developing in the Eclipse IDE enter:
     ./gradlew eclipse
+And from subfolder 'zmt.core' as well:
+    ../gradlew eclipse

 Other build tasks can be listed with:
     ./gradlew tasks